-In the meantime, after Private Butler's departure for medical attention and likewise after the confrontation at Sailly-Saillisel, the Newfoundland Battalion had been ordered retired to the rear area by train, to an encampment at Meaulté.
+After the confrontation at Sailly-Saillisel, the Newfoundland Battalion had been ordered retired to the rear area by train, to an encampment at Meaulté.
 There, and later at Camps-en-Amienois - even further behind the lines and where the unit had spent the preceding Christmas period - the Newfoundland unit was to spend almost the entire remainder of that month.

-After Sailly-Saillisel the month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near those communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
+After Sailly-Saillisel the month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to serve near those communities of Meaulté and Camps-en-Amienois and be re-enforced, re-organized, and in training for upcoming events.

 They had even had the pleasure of a visit from the Regimental Band come from Ayr, and also one from the Prime Minister of Newfoundland, Sir Edward Morris, the latter on March 17, St. Patrick's Day.

-(Right above: The Prime Minister of Newfoundland visiting the 1st Battalion of the Newfoundland Regiment, encamped at Meaulté - from The War Illustrated)
+(Right: The Prime Minister of Newfoundland visiting the 1st Battalion of the Newfoundland Regiment, encamped at Meaulté - from The War Illustrated)